Mahsalo/Recommendation_System_Projects/README.md

      * Model-Based method --> Matrix Factorization
      * Memory-Based method
-     * Hybrid

   3. Knowledge-based

-  4. If we have both the interactions matrix and the metadata we can use the hybrid method by combining all 3 types of recommendation systems and use NNETs.
+  4. If we have both the interactions matrix and the metadata we can use the hybrid method by combining all 3 types of recommendation systems and use NNETs (Hybrid model like YouTube).

 * In matrix factorization method, the utility/feedback matrix would be estimated by the multiplication of two matrices corresponding to the items and users, separately.
 * The unknown values in the U and V matrices corresponding to the users and items, respectively, would be estimated by minimizing the distance between their multiplication with the feedback matrix.